iamrobertw/SampleBlogCode/README.md

 # SampleBlogCode
 Sample blog code.
-It is only a part of the blog code working on this page: https://mindsspace.eu/
+Sample blog code.
+This is just part of the blog code that works on this website: https://mindsspace.eu/